 Preparation:

 Blend all dressing ingredients with a hand mixer until smooth.
-Place the individual components of the bowl next to each other and drizzle with the dressing.
+Arrange the individual components of the bowl side by side and drizzle with the sauce.

 Sources: